 Event organisers and venues will not be able to seek permission for physical distancing measures to be reduced.
-Exceptions from the limits referred to in this guidance will only be considered for attendance numbers up to the maximum number of attendees with two-metre physical distancing in place.
+Exceptions from the limits referred to in this guidance will only be considered for attendance numbers up to the maximum number of attendees with physical distancing in place.

 Guidance on stadia and events limits